PHYS5036/Sim/README.md

 # GAGG Sim
-Simulation software and set up for PHYS5036 labs
+Simulation software and set up for PHYS5036 labs.

 ## To Do